demize/ghirahim_rs/README.rst

 You can provide a wildcard domain in the format ``*.example.org`` and it will match any subdomains of that domain.
 Note that this will truly match *any* subdomain, i.e. ``a.b.example.org`` and ``a.example.org`` will both match.

 You can also provide a regex to match on.
 Note that there is a tight timeout on regex execution, and the bot will remove any regexes where the timeout expires (with a message in chat advising you of it).
 To add a regex, use the format ``/regex/``.
+Regexes will be matched on the full URL, including scheme, so your regexes should keep that in mind; any URL sent in chat without a scheme will have ``http://`` prepended to it due to internal processing.

 Using the bot
 ^^^^^^^^^^^^^